RVRX/blog/posts/unraid.md

 ![testing meter](../img/unraid/testing_meter.png)

 Well sadly I only got a single beep: the diode had not tripped.
-Meaning the overvoltage was probably sent nowhere good and all my data was housed on expensive bricks.
+Meaning the over-voltage was probably sent nowhere good and all my data was housed on expensive bricks.

-I contacted some repair and recovery shops, but the lowest quote I got was $750 as a best case scenario for my smallest (3TB) drive, which was not really within a reasonable budget for me.
+I contacted some repair and recovery shops, but the lowest quote I got was $750 as the best case scenario for my smallest (3TB) drive, which was not really within a reasonable budget for me.
 Even my SSD used for caching data was toast.
-In fact it was slightly more toast then the hard drives in the sense that it had clearly burned up in some parts and made some computer chip toast.
+In fact, it was slightly more toast than the hard drives in the sense that it had clearly burned up in some parts and made some computer chip toast.

 ## Rebuilding